SquadHouseDev/SquadHouse/README.md

       - (Read/GET) Query all events taking place later (MAX 1 Day) where user has an interest
       - (Create/POST) Create a new room
    - Configure Room Pullup Screen
-      - (Create/POST) Create a new room object
+      - (Create/POST) Create a new room object of type
+        - Allow configuration of: Open, Social, Closed
+        - Allow configuration of: Topic
    - Profile Screen
       - (Read/GET) Query logged in user object
       - (Update/PUT) Update user profile image